Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no

 Soak in the Tuscan Hot Springs

-After braving a jump into the Lago di Braies, now it’s time to enjoy the warmth of the hot springs in Tuscany.
+After braving a visit to Lago di Braies, now it’s time to enjoy the warmth of the hot springs in Tuscany.
 There are four hot springs that are free to access and provide amazing thermal bathing.
 One of the best things to do in Italy is to allow yourself time to relax and enjoy the hot baths that Mother Nature offers.

 The other two that are free and worth visiting are Bagno Vignoni and Petriolo, both are also stunning to visit and definitely worth the stop on your hot spring tour.